SoShapeHints

 Purpose

-By default, Inventor assumes very little about the shapes it renders.
-You can use the SoShapeHints node to indicate that vertex-based shapes are solid, contain ordered vertices, or contain convex faces.
-For fastest rendering, specify SOLID, COUNTERCLOCKWISE, CONVEX shapes.
+You can use the SoShapeHints node to indicate that vertex-based shapes are solid, contain ordered vertices, or have convex faces.
+For the fastest rendering, specify SOLID, COUNTERCLOCKWISE, and CONVEX shapes.

-These hints allow Inventor to optimize certain rendering features.
+These hints allow Open Inventor to optimize certain rendering features.
 Optimizations that may be performed include enabling back-face culling and disabling two-sided lighting.
-For example, if an object is solid and has ordered vertices, Inventor turns on backface culling and turns off two-sided lighting.
-If the object is not solid but has ordered vertices, it turns off backface culling and turns on two-sided lighting.
-In all other cases, both backface culling and two-sided lighting are off.
+For example, if an object is solid and has ordered vertices, Open Inventor enables back-face culling and disables two-sided lighting.
+If the object is not solid but has ordered vertices, it disables back-face culling and enables two-sided lighting.
+In all other cases, both back-face culling and two-sided lighting are turned off.

 The SoShapeHints node also affects how default normals are generated.
-When a node derived from SoVertexShape has to generate default normals, it uses the Crease Angle field to determine which edges should be smooth- shaded and which ones should have a sharp crease.
+When a node derived from SoVertexShape needs to generate default normals, it uses the Crease Angle field to determine which edges should be smooth-shaded and which should have a sharp crease.
 The crease angle is the angle between surface normals on adjacent polygons.
-For example, a crease angle of .5 radians means that an edge between two adjacent polygonal faces will be smooth shaded if the normals to the two faces form an angle that is less than .5 radians (about 30 degrees).
+For example, a crease angle of 0.5 radians means that an edge between two adjacent polygonal faces will be smooth-shaded if the normals to the two faces form an angle less than 0.5 radians (about 30 degrees).
 Otherwise, it will be faceted.
 Normal generation is fastest when the Crease Angle is 0 (the default), producing one normal per facet.
-A Crease Angle of PI produces one averaged normal per vertex.
+A Crease Angle of π produces one averaged normal per vertex.

 Windows